Lethja/Newth/DJGPP/README.md

 export DJDIR=/opt/djgpp/i586-pc-msdosdjgpp
 ```

-## Configuring Watt32 library for linking with Newth
+## Configuring Watt32 for linking with Newth

 Newth on DOS depends on Watt32.
 The Watt32s folder should be extracted on symlinked
 into the directory containing `makefile` so that it looks like so.